Drunken Crash Leads to Multiple Felony Charges in Pleasant Prairie

 Paid Advertisement

-Investigators allege that while Porter was emerging from her vehicle after dinner, the two vehicles collided head-on.
+Investigators allege that while Porter was emerging from the parking lot with her vehicle after dinner, the two vehicles collided head-on.
 Bystanders noted that a male driver fled from his truck immediately after the incident, leaving little evidence behind until further investigation by local law enforcement.

 Paid Advertisement